sebszczec/woodworm/README.md

 </ul><br/>

 <b>IRC</b><br/><br/>
 Each node (<i>woodworm</i>) is connected to an IRC server and channel defined in config.cfg file.
 When someone joins the channel <i>woodworm</i> sends a BROADCAST message.
-As a response to this request all <i>woodworms</i> send SPREAD message containing their IP and TCP server port they host; <i>woodworms</i> store this data in internal bot database. <br />
+As a response to this request all <i>woodworms</i> send SPREAD message containing their IP and TCP server port they host; <i>woodworms</i> store this data in internal botnet database. <br />
 IRC JOIN -> BROADCAST -> SPREAD -> store bot information <br/><br/>

 When someone quits channel <i>woodworm</i> checks if this is a bot in his database, if so - it removes it.<br/>